The following are the 19 notes to the principal financial statements:

 Treasury securities provide the component entity with authority to draw upon the Treasury to make future benefit payments or other expenditures.
 When the Department requires redemption of these securities to make expenditures, the Government finances those expenditures out of accumulated cash balances, by raising taxes or other receipts, by borrowing from the public or repaying less debt, or by curtailing other expenditures.
 The Government finances most expenditures in this way.

-The Department’s Accounts Receivable and Loans Receivable, Net at September 30, 2018 and 2017, are summarized here (dollars in millions).
+The Department’s Accounts and Loans Receivable, Net at September 30, 2019 and 2018, are summarized below (dollars in millions).
 All are entity receivables.

 Foreign Service National After-Employment Benefit Assets

-The Defined Contributions Fund (FSN DCF) provides retirement benefits for FSN employees in countries where the Department has made a public interest determination to discontinue participation in the Local Social Security System (LSSS).
+The Defined Contributions Fund (FSN DCF) provides retirement benefits for FSN employees in countries where the Department has made a public interest determination to discontinue participation in the LSSS or deviate from other prevailing local practices.
 Title 22, Foreign Relations and Intercourse, Section 3968, Local Compensation Plans, provides the authority to the Department to establish such benefits and identifies as part of a total compensation plan for these employees.
 The FSN DCF is administered by a third party who invests excess funds in Treasury securities on behalf of the Department.
-The other monetary assets reported for the FSN DCF is $196 million and $186 million as of September 30, 2018 and 2017, respectively.
+The other monetary assets reported for the FSN DCF is $221 million and $196 million as of September 30, 2019 and 2018, respectively.

 The Department maintains collections of art, furnishings and real property (Culturally Significant Property) that are held for public exhibition, education and official functions for visiting chiefs of State, heads of government, foreign ministers and other distinguished foreign and American guests.
 As the lead institution conducting American diplomacy, the Department uses this property to promote national pride and the distinct cultural diversity of American artists, as well as to recognize the historical, architectural and cultural significance of America’s holdings overseas.